15 great trails to ride in fall

 Red Cedar in western Wisconsin: A serene stretch along the Red Cedar River from Menomonie to the Chippewa River, through Downsville.
 Watch for wild turkeys.

 Badger in southern Wisconsin: It slices through cheese country from the far edge of Madison to the Illinois border.
 Try to catch one of the many festivals.

 A paved, 10-mile path that parallels the highway from Boulder Junction to Northern

 Highland-American Legion State Forest, where it winds around the lakes and through the popular campgrounds.

 Trout Run Trail in northeast Iowa: A lovely, 11-mile paved loop around Decorah, mostly along the Upper Iowa River and Trout Run Creek but rising to switchbacks (!) in the south.
-Lined with wildflowers and artworks.
+It's lined with wildflowers and artworks.

-High Trestle in central Iowa: On this popular trail near Des Moines, the color comes from the blue LED lights on the spectacular bridge for which it's named.
+High Trestle in central Iowa: On this popular, 25-mile trail near Des Moines, the color comes from the blue LED lights on the spectacular bridge for which it's named.
 Some cyclists like to ride it at night, especially during full moons.